 Version 2017b was released on the 21st of December 2017, and can be downloaded under the terms of the GNU General Public License (GPL).

 MRST is a free open-source software for reservoir modelling and simulation.
 Like Matlab, MRST is not primarily a simulator, but is mainly intended as a toolbox for rapid prototyping and demonstration of new simulation methods and modeling concepts.
 To this end, the toolbox offers a wide range of data structures and computational methods you can easily combine to make your own custom-made modelling and simulation tools.
 Nonetheless, MRST also offers a quite comprehensive black-oil reservoir simulator capable of simulating industry-standard models and graphical user interfaces for post-processing simulation results.

 The software is organized into:

-In the modules, you will find many tutorial examples that explain and showcase how the toolbox can be used to make general or fit-for-purpose simulators and workflow tools.
+In the modules, you will find many tutorial examples that explain and showcase how the MRST can be used to make general or fit-for-purpose simulators and workflow tools.
 Using Matlab for reservoir simulation may seem strange at first, but most of the tools and simulators are quite efficient and can be applied to surprisingly large and complex models, including several realistic geological models that are supplied as part of the software.
-For more computationally challenging cases, we recommend using the open-source Flow simulator from the Open Porous Media (OPM) initiative.
+For more computationally challenging cases, we recommend using the open-source OPM Flow simulator from the Open Porous Media initiative.